 These module selection guides provide you with important information about your course and the modules you will need to select.
-If you're studying Foundation in Business, Engineering and Applied Science, or Social Science, then you will need to choose your modules by Wednesday 18th September at the very latest, but ideally but Monday 2nd September.
+You will need to choose your modules by Tuesday 22 September 2020.
 The guides below will tell you how to make your module choices.

 Foundation in Business